Christian Yelich: Personal life

 Yelich is the eldest child of Stephen and Alecia Yelich, and the great-grandson of American football player Fred Gehrke, who played for the Los Angeles Rams and the San Francisco 49ers.
 His uncle, Chris Yelich, played for the UCLA Bruins.
 He has two brothers: Collin, who played minor league baseball in the Braves organization, and Cameron, who is a member of the United States Marine Corps.

 Yelich's paternal great-grandfather was a Serb from Trebinje, Bosnia and Herzegovina.
 Yelich was baptized in the Serbian Orthodox Church as Risto Šćepan Jelić (Ристо Шћепан Јелић).
 His maternal grandfather was Japanese.

 Yelich appeared (as himself) in an episode of Magnum P.I. that aired on March 4, 2019.
 His scene was with the 2018 Honolulu Little League World Champions in which he homers off a pitch from series protagonist Orville "Rick" Wright (played by Zachary Knighton).
 Yelich once invited Cleveland Browns quarterback and 2017 Heisman Trophy winner Baker Mayfield to Brewers batting practice.

-Yelich grew up both a Los Angeles Dodgers fan and a New York Yankees fan.
+Yelich grew up both as a fan of the Los Angeles Dodgers and New York Yankees.

 Yelich owns property in Malibu, California.
 In October 2021, he purchased a $6.5 million home in Paradise Valley, Arizona, from NHL player Oliver Ekman-Larsson.

+In 2026, The Players Trust, the MLB Players Association's charitable arm, named Yelich its "Most Valuable Philanthropist."
+The award recognized Yelich's fundraising efforts through the annual Home Plate Charity Concert.
+Among the causes Yelich has supported are animal sanctuaries, college scholarships, and Milwaukee-focused nonprofits.